 Here are some ways I use ‘elements’ to save time and more importantly, keep things consistent across a large document or series of documents:

 For workbooks that have various types of pull outs, I have given each box a name and I use the box type each time.
 They are already set to the right size, they are even correctly positioned on the page so on this document, I ‘copy, paste in front’ and it is always properly positioned at the right width and I change the height.

 The green box is a note for the client, a purple box is a note for me.

 The rest of this page has a few different ‘elements’ that I want to use over and over.
 These are the lines.
 There are two styles of lines available and by using these, I won’t have to remember specifics about the stroke.
+A table is set up with table styles.
 The strokes with a big dot on the end has that built in so I save time by just changing the length of the line.
 The green box is ready for an image to be placed and it already has a ‘wrap text’ set up on it.
 Time saver!